 What did Welfare Reform do?

 The 1996 welfare reform law (The Personal Responsibility and Work Opportunity Reconciliation Act of 1996, P.L.
 104-193) replaced the Aid to Families with Dependent Children (AFDC) cash welfare program and several other related programs with the Temporary Assistance for Needy Families (TANF) block grant.
-States now use these funds as they see fit to achieve these four goals:
+According to researchers Barry Lester, Lynne Andreozzi, and Lindsey Appiah, states now use these funds as they see fit to achieve these four goals:

 1. Provide assistance to needy families so that children may be cared for in their own homes or in the homes of relatives

 2. End the dependence of needy parents on government benefits by promoting job preparation, work, and marriage

 3. Prevent and reduce the incidence of out-of-wedlock pregnancies and establish annual numerical goals for preventing and reducing the incidence of these pregnancies

 4. Encourage the formation and maintenance of two-parent families

 TANF is best known for funding state cash welfare programs for low-income families with children.
 However, in 2012, cash welfare represented only 29% of TANF funds.
 Figure 1 shows the total TANF spending by area.
 Core welfare reform activities represent just half of the spending.
 The “other” category has grown over time and has become a catch-all.
 For example, Louisiana uses its other dollars to pay for college financial aid while Connecticut uses some of its funds to pay for addiction services for non-custodial parents.
 It appears that states have used the flexibility of this grant to redirect a substantial portion of it to other purposes such as to fill state budget holes and to substitute for existing state spending in some cases.

 States Spending of Temporary Assistance for Needy Families (TANF) Funds in 2014